malekfouda2/Portfolio-Website/replit.md

 - Removed "Malek Fouda" text from navigation header, keeping only the professional logo
 - Created developer-themed logo with gradient colors, circuit patterns, and modern glow effects
 - Improved logo sizing and positioning in navigation for better visual hierarchy
+- **LATEST**: Updated logo and favicon to use custom PNG design with professional "M" branding
+- Increased logo size for better visibility: mobile (w-14 h-14) and desktop (w-16 h-16)
+- Created comprehensive favicon support with multiple sizes for all browsers and operating systems
+- Generated ICO, PNG, and SVG favicon formats optimized for Google Search and cross-platform compatibility

 ## System Architecture